Skip to content

 Photo of Jennifer Yang Jennifer Yang

 Jennifer Yang is a senior counsel in the Litigation Department.
-She is a commercial litigator with a particular emphasis on false advertising and other intellectual property disputes, including Lanham Act and consumer class action false advertising litigation, advertising challenges before the National Advertising…
+She is a skilled commercial litigator specializing in false advertising and other intellectual property disputes, including Lanham Act and consumer class action false advertising litigation, advertising challenges before the National Advertising Division (NAD)…

 Read more about Jennifer YangEmail